VladimirGrebenev/admin_mailing_service/README.md

 13. to use all opportunities you must registred here (http://127.0.0.1:8000/register/) id=null ,
     and after that login here (http://127.0.0.1:8000/api-auth/login/).
-14. if you what use front end WEB UI, you must install node js ( sudo apt install nodejs), npx (sudo npm install -g npx).
+14. if you what use front end WEB UI, you must install node js ( sudo apt install nodejs),
+15. and install all js-requirements from frontend dir: cd frontend,  npm install.
-15. for react you need install some libraries:
+16. for react you need install some libraries:
      - npm install bulma ;
      - npm install react-router-dom ;
-16. so, maybe you what to know what frontend I make by React - sudo npx create-react-app frontend
+17. so, maybe you what to know what frontend I make by React - sudo npx create-react-app frontend
-17. ок, to use frontend WEB UI, you must go to frontend dir (cd frontend), and use command (npm run start), use WEB UI on localhost:3000
+18. ок, to use frontend WEB UI, you must go to frontend dir (cd frontend), and use command (npm run start), use WEB UI on localhost:3000
-18. enjoy
+19. enjoy

 # Logging
 - all logging you can find in app dir in the app.log file